October 25, 2024 4 min read

 • Avoid unnatural heat sources: Do not use hair dryers, radiators, or heaters to dry leather, as these can cause warping, shrinking, or cracking.

-• Blot excess water: Use a soft, absorbent cloth to blot the leather and remove excess water gently.
+• Blot excess water: Use a soft, absorbent cloth to gently blot the leather and remove excess water.
 Avoid rubbing to prevent damage to the surface.

 • Air dry naturally: Let the leather dry in a well-ventilated area.
 Keep it away from direct heat or sunlight to prevent fading or stiffening.